 Supporting the natural structure and microorganisms that live in the soil will make for easier growing, less pests and less work for you.
 There are many organic fertilizers on the market.
 I have some of my favorites in my Amazon shop.

 Adding compost creates good soil and that limits the need for more fertilizers.
-Adding more fertilizers than is necessary will not contribute to what you want to achieve.
+Adding more fertilizers than is necessary will not contribute to what you want to achieve and can be detrimental to the environment.

 Good Garden Tools